Surnames by country: Albania

 A full Albanian name consists of a given name (emër), patronymic (atësi) and family name (mbiemër), for example Agron Mark Gjoni.
 The patronymic is simply the given name of the individual's father, with no suffix added.
 The family name is typically a noun in the definite form or at the very least ends with a vowel or -j (an approximant close to -i).
 Many traditional last names end with -aj (previously -anj), which is more prevalent in certain regions of Albania and Kosovo.
-For clarification, the "family name" is typically the father's father's name (grandfather).
+Family names are usually patrilineal, however, the mother's surname can be legally added if so wished by the parents.

 Proper names in Albanian are fully declinable like any noun (e.g. Marinelda, genitive case i/e Marineldës "of Marinelda").

 Armenia

 Armenian surnames almost always have the ending (յան) transliterated into English as -yan or -ian (spelled -ean (եան) in Western Armenian and pre-Soviet Eastern Armenian, of Ancient Armenian or Iranian origin, presumably meaning "son of"), though names with that ending can also be found among Persians and a few other nationalities.
 Armenian surnames can derive from a geographic location, profession, noble rank, personal characteristic or personal name of an ancestor.
 Armenians in the diaspora sometimes adapt their surnames to help assimilation.
 In Russia, many have changed -yan to -ov (or -ova for women).
 In Turkey, many have changed the ending to -oğlu (also meaning "son of").
 In English and French-speaking countries, many have shortened their name by removing the ending (for example Charles Aznavour).
 In ancient Armenia, many noble names ended with the locative -t'si (example, Khorenatsi) or -uni (Bagratuni).
 Several modern Armenian names also have a Turkish suffix which appears before -ian/-yan: -lian denotes a placename; -djian denotes a profession.
 Some Western Armenian names have a particle Der, while their Eastern counterparts have Ter.
 This particle indicates an ancestor who was a priest (Armenian priests can choose to marry or remain celibate, but married priests cannot become a bishop).
 Thus someone named Der Bedrosian (Western) or Ter Petrosian (Eastern) is a descendant of an Armenian priest.
 The convention is still in use today: the children of a priest named Hagop Sarkisian would be called Der Sarkisian.
 Other examples of Armenian surnames: Adonts, Sakunts, Vardanyants, Rshtuni.